g-dolphin/WorldCarbonPricingDatabase/README.md

 - Jurisdictions: The dataset currently covers 198 national jurisdictions and 98 sub-national jurisdictions (50 US States, 13 Canadian Provinces and Territories, 3 Japanese Municipalities, 32 Chinese Provinces and Municipalities).
 It records their institutional development (sectoral and fuel coverage as well as price) from 1990 (year of introduction of the first carbon pricing mechanism in Finland) to this day (currently, 2018 is the last year for which data has been collected).

 - Sectors: The dataset covers all IPCC source categories.
-In addition, the file [IPCC2006-IEA-category-codes](https://github.com/g-dolphin/ECP/blob/master/_raw/_aux_files/ipcc2006_iea_category_codes.csv) provides a mapping between IPCC sector names, their associated code and the corresponding International Energy Agency sector code.
-This latter file is particularly useful to the update of the dataset, since its `.csv` files only include sector codes.
+A mapping between IPCC sector names, their associated codes, and corresponding International Energy Agency sector codes is available in the related ECP project.

 - Greenhouse gases: the information currently in the dataset pertains exclusively to policy instruments targeting CO2 emissions.
 A future iteration will expand the dataset to other Kyoto gases that are subject to pricing mechanisms.

 ## Repository files

+This repository is the public distribution and transparency repository for WCPD.
-The repository is organised around three main directories:
+It is organised around:
-1. `_dataset`, which contains the `.csv` files constituting the dataset.
-Wihtin that directory, the actual data files can be found under the `data` directory and files with references to the data source under the `sources` directory.
-The full details of cited references are available in separate files in the [references](https://github.com/g-dolphin/WorldCarbonPricingDatabase/tree/master/_dataset/sources/references) directory.
-2. `_raw`, which contains the files recording or coding the pricing mechanisms' design features.
-3. `_code`, which contains scripts for the compilation of the dataset as well as short Python scripts for basic manipulation of the dataset files.
+1. `_dataset/data`, which contains the released dataset `.csv` files.

-**Note** The files located at the ``_raw`` directory contain empty cells.
-These cells indicate that no relevant information has been recorded.
+2. `_dataset/sources`, which contains source citations and traceability tables for the released data points.
+3. `docs`, which contains public documentation.

+The production workspace used to curate and update raw inputs (including internal update tooling and source-ingestion pipelines) is maintained in a separate private repository.

 ## Citation